Comprehensive Plan Update

 Phase 1: Surveys

 In January, a team of Planning Board members, citizen volunteers, and City staff began working to develop fact sheets, videos and surveys related to important topics covered in the Comp Plan.
-Starting in March, we will share information on a new topic on a weekly basis.
-We will ask you to respond to a short survey about each of these topics so that we can gather feedback.
+Beginning in March, we began to share information on a new topic on a weekly basis.
+Community members were asked to respond to a short survey about each of these topics so that we can gather feedback.
 Closing dates for each of the surveys are listed below.

 Phase 2: Focus Groups